electricbookworks/constitution/en/schedule-1a.md

 # Schedule 1A: Geographical Areas of Provinces

-*[Schedule 1A inserted by s.
+> [Schedule 1A inserted by s.
 4 of the Constitution Twelfth Amendment Act of 2005 and amended by s.
-1 of the Constitution Thirteenth Amendment Act of 2007 and by the Constitution Sixteenth Amendment Act of 2009.]*{:.sidenote}
+1 of the Constitution Thirteenth Amendment Act of 2007 and by the Constitution Sixteenth Amendment Act of 2009.]
+{:.note}

 ## The Province of the Eastern Cape

-*[Demarcation of the Province of the Eastern Cape substituted by the Constitution Thirteenth Amendment Act of 2007.]*{:.sidenote}
+> [Demarcation of the Province of the Eastern Cape substituted by the Constitution Thirteenth Amendment Act of 2007.]
+{:.note}

 *	Map No. 3 of Schedule 1 to Notice 1998 of 2005
 *	Map No. 6 of Schedule 2 to Notice 1998 of 2005